Themis3000/discord_bot_template/readme.md

 # Discord bot project template
-##### *Start your discord bot projects quicker*
+##### *Start your discord.py bot projects quicker*
 This is a template repository you may fork in order to start your discord bot project quicker.
 This takes care of all the setup and project structure for you.

-This template is not in a working state and currently should not be used
+Although this template currently works as intended, it is not in a completed state.
+See project on github page.

 ## Dependencies
 1. Install all python package requirements from the requirements.txt file